 Control Description Name Enter the project name you are setting up.
 You can create multiple projects but for most installations only one project is required.
 Add Controller Click to add controllers to the project.
 The number added should match the number of controllers installed.
 A project can have up to 16 controllers.
-Controller ID Displays the Control Box ID.
-Make sure to set the Control Box ID Switch on the rear of the Control Box using the ID displayed here so that the project file will be uploaded to the controller set with the same ID.
-ATEN Controller Type Select the controller model you are installing.
+Controller ID Displays the controller ID.
+Make sure the ID in this field matches the ID on the controller so that the project file will be uploaded to the specified controller.
+ATEN Controller Type Select the model for the controller.
 Number of Rooms Enter the number of rooms each controller will control.
 Each hardware device you add will be associated with a room.
 When buttons are configured in the Design tab, you can select a Room under Button Action to filter the Device list so that only hardware in that room appears.
 This link between the controller, devices and room is how the Viewer knows which devices to control.